Plitvička Jezera

-Plitvička Jezera ([plîtv̞itʃkaː jɛzɛ̌ra] or just Plitvice [plîtv̞itsɛ]; Plitvice Lakes, in English) is a municipality (općina) in central Croatia, in the eastern part of the Lika-Senj county, that lies in and near the eponymous Plitvice Lakes National Park, bisected by the D1 main road (Zagreb–Split).
-Its total area is 539.08 km2 The main town and seat of the municipality is Korenica.
+Plitvička Jezera ([plîtv̞itʃkaː jɛzɛ̌ra] or just Plitvice [plîtv̞itsɛ]; Plitvice Lakes, in English) is settlement and a municipality in central Croatia, in the eastern part of the Lika-Senj county.
+It lies in and near the eponymous Plitvice Lakes National Park, bisected by the D1 main road (Zagreb–Split).
+Its total area is 469.08 km2 The main town and seat of the municipality is Korenica.
 Smaller towns and villages are Bjelopolje, Jezerce, and Ličko Petrovo Selo.

 Demographics

 According to the 2001 census, its total population was 4,668.
 The ethnic composition of Plitvička Jezera was 67.3% Croat and 30.5% Serb.
 In the 2011 census, the population dropped to 4,373, of which 70.11% were Croats and 27.08% were Serbs.

-The settlements in the municipality are:
+In 2021, the municipality had 3,649 residents in the following 41 settlements: